 Although EHRs are a fundamental part of provider handoffs, they fail to accommodate the specific handoff communication needs of providers by specialty.
 This leads to time-consuming work arounds, inefficiencies, and potential communication handoff errors.

-The CORE Value Suite of apps addresses this gap with out-of-the-box EHR workflow integrated handoffs, customized for more than 300 specialties and subspecialties.
+The Core Workflow Suite of apps addresses this gap with out-of-the-box EHR workflow integrated handoffs, customized for more than 300 specialties and subspecialties.

 MY STORY: Carlos VILLAVICENCIO, MD, MS/MI, CLINICAL ASSOCIATE PROFESSOR IN HOSPITAL MEDICINE AT SEATTLE CHILDREN’S HOSPITAL"We first implemented CORES as a more efficient, HIPAA-compliant way for physicians to manage handoffs.
 But as more members of the care team saw what it could do, they all wanted it.
 I’m the CORES liaison at Seattle Children’s and, lately, it seems like every area of the hospital that’s not already using CORES has been contacting me, asking for it.